LesleyForsyth/FLSIT735/Course-2/Week1/8-certificate-practice.md

     - `-out` as usual this sets the output file
     - `-days` sets the expiration date of the certificate within 365 days after its creation.
 As with our own passwords, certificates ought to be changed frequently.

 You may have noticed that during the process of creating a self-signed certificate we did not create a public key.
 That is because the `req` command generates a valid public key for us and stores it in the CSR.
-But, as you already in the task of the last step, the public key can be easily extracted from a certificate with the OpenSSL tool.
+But, as you already did in the task of the last step, the public key can be easily extracted from a certificate with the OpenSSL tool.

 ## Your task